jasonstrimpel/volatility-trading/README.md

 * Correlation against arbirary comparable
 * Regression against arbirary comparable

-Also creates a term sheet with all the metrics printed to a PDF.
+Create a term sheet with all the metrics printed to a PDF.

 ### Page 1 - Volatility cones ###
 ![Capture-1](docs/img/1.png)